Best Medical Alert Watches of 2026, Tested and Reviewed

 Pricing

-The SOS Smartwatch has a one-time $199 equipment fee, making it the same price as the MGMove.
-While there are a few less expensive smartwatches on the market (like WellBe’s Medical Alert Watch), there are also much pricier ones.
-In addition to the one-time equipment fee, Bay Alarm Medical’s cost for monitoring is $39.95 per month, which is affordable for a medical alert system with GPS.
+The SOS Smartwatch has a one-time $199 equipment fee, although it often goes on sale for $159.99 or less.
+In fact, it’s one of the least expensive medical alert watches on the market.
+In addition to the one-time equipment fee, Bay Alarm Medical's cost for monitoring is $39.95 per month, which is affordable for a medical alert system with GPS.

 » Related Reading: Best GPS Medical Alert Systems